heavyairship/note/README.md

 ## Installation:

-Run the following from a cloned repo on Linux or MacOS:
+Run the following from a cloned repo on Linux or MacOS (requires make and gcc-c++):

 ```
 make install